ICSE-FIRA/ICSE-FIRA/README.md

 ```
 python run_total_process_data.py num_processes num_tasks
 ```
-to preprocess the data and run
+to get the data and run
 ```
 python gather_data.py
 ```
-to gather the data and the final **AST**, **edit operation** and **edge** will be put in the folder `DataSet`.
+to gather the data and the final **AST**, **edit operation** and **edge** will be put in the folder `DataSet/input_2`.
 We use `subprocess` module of `python` to preprocess parallelly.
 The arguments `num_processes` and `num_tasks` are the number of parallel subprocesses and the number of tasks one subprocess executes.
 The two arguments should be set according to the capacity of the CPU.
 ## 3 Dataset

-The folder `DataSet` contains all the data which was already preprocessed, and can be directly used to train or evaluate the model.
-The descripstion of each file is as follows.
+The folder `DataSet` contains all the data which can be directly used to train or evaluate the model.
+The structure of `DataSet` is as follows.

-The following files are the original files of the [benchmark](https://github.com/SoftWiser-group/CoDiSum/blob/master/data4CopynetV3.zip), which is well established by Xu et al. [1].
++ **input_1**: the following files are the original files of the [benchmark](https://github.com/SoftWiser-group/CoDiSum/blob/master/data4CopynetV3.zip), which is well established by Xu et al. [1].

   + difftoken.json: tokens of code changes
   + diffmark.json: marks indicating each token is added, deleted or unchanged
   + diffatt.json: sub-tokens of each token
   + variable.json: mapping between placeholders and identifiers
   + msg.json: tokens of commit messages
   + word_vocab.json: vocabulary of code changes and commit messages

-The following files are got by our preprocessing scrips, which is already introduced in  section **Preprocess**.
++ **input_2**: the following files are got by running the scrips in the folder `GetAstEditEdge`, and the steps to get them are already introduced in  section **Obtain AST, edit operation and edge**.
 + ast.json: abstrat syntax trees of code changes

 + change.json: edit operations between old code and new code

 + ast_change_vocab.json: vocabulary of AST and edit operations

 + edge_ast.json: edges of AST

 + edge_ast_code.json: edges between AST and tokens of code changes

 + edge_change_ast.json: edges between edit operations and AST

 + edge_change_code.json: edges between edit operations and tokens of code changes

 The files in `DataSet` will be read by **Dataset.py**, and converted to tensors and fed to the model.